h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_3_21_explanation.md

 ### Practical Implications
 - Trees work well when data has axis-parallel separability
 - Trees struggle with diagonal or curved decision boundaries
-- This limitation can be overcome with ensemble methods (Random Forest)
+- This limitation can be overcome with ensemble methods

 ## Mathematical Foundation